EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 ### Solutions

-- [**Software Quality Assurance**][software-quality-assurance], a comprehensive and systematic process that ensures the quality of the overall software develoment process by monitoring its development, testing, and maintenance and ensures that the final software product meets the specified requirements and quality standards, and [software testing][software-testing], a specific activity within the Software Quality Assurance process that involves evaluating software to identify discrepancies between expected and actual behavior and testing code to find and fix defects.
+- [**Software Quality Assurance**][software-quality-assurance] - a comprehensive and systematic process that ensures the quality of the overall software develoment process by monitoring its development, testing, and maintenance and ensures that the final software product meets the specified requirements and quality standards.
+- [Software testing][software-testing] - a specific activity within the Software Quality Assurance process that involves evaluating software to identify discrepancies between expected and actual behavior and testing code to find and fix defects.
-- **Quality Gates** in software development are predefined checkpoints or criteria that code or software must meet before moving to the next phase in the development lifecycle.
+- **Quality Gates** - in software development these are predefined checkpoints or criteria that code or software must meet before moving to the next phase in the development lifecycle.
 They act as "gates" or approval points that help ensure quality at each stage of the development process.
 If the software fails to meet the requirements of a quality gate, it is not allowed to proceed, and corrective actions are needed.

 ## How do we test our code?